garywillcodeit/kick-stream-frontend/README.md

-# TizMe Frontend (User App)
+# KickStream Frontend (User App)

-This is the frontend of **TizMe**, a TikTok-style PWA for NSFW content.
+This is the frontend of **KickStream**, a TikTok-style PWA for football content.
 It allows users to browse, like, comment, and upload short videos in a vertical infinite scroll format.

 ---

 ## 🔧 Tech Stack

-- Vite.js + Javascript
+- Vite.js + Javascript (Migration in progress to TypeScript)
 - React components
 - PWA support (installable on mobile)